 Quick Comparison Table

-Oakley Sutro Lite SweepBest for Bright Conditions$1790.9 ozPrizm Trail Torch (fixed tint)22%
+Oakley Sutro Lite SweepBest for Bright Conditions$1790.9 ozPrizm Trail Torch (fixed tint)22%Check Price

-Goodr OG Running SunglassesBest Budget$351.0 ozPolarized polycarbonate (fixed tint)15%
+Goodr OG Running SunglassesBest Budget$351.0 ozPolarized polycarbonate (fixed tint)15%Check Price

-Suncloud Optics TorqueBest Lightweight$640.8 ozPolarized polycarbonate (fixed tint)20%
+Suncloud Optics TorqueBest Lightweight$640.8 ozPolarized polycarbonate (fixed tint)20%Check Price

 UV Protection & Lens Quality